frankiejarrett/strong-password-generator/readme.md

 Strong passwords are one of the best defenses for maintaining a secure website.

-The **Generate Strong Password** button makes it easy for your users to choose a secure password.
+The **Password Generator** button makes it easy for your users to choose a secure password.

 This plugin utilizes the [password-generator](https://github.com/bermi/password-generator) JavaScript library under the MIT license.